espressif/esp-idf-diag/esp_idf_diag/data/recipes/README.md

 The following commands can be used within a `step` in the `recipe`.
 Each command consists of a list that includes the command name, such as `exec` or `glob`, along with its arguments.
-Please be aware that if a command fails, it does not terminate `idf.py diag`; all commands will still be executed.
+Please be aware that if a command fails, it does not terminate `esp-idf-diag`; all commands will still be executed.
 The command mapping key has no value, and if it is present, it is ignored.

 ### file